Learn all about Service Requests

 The answers provided to the journey template questions will help you create an accurate bid.

-At the bottom of the Service Requests page, you can view and manage all of your external and internal communications related to the specific service request you are viewing.
+At the very bottom of the Service Requests page, you can access all of your external and internal communications related to the specific service request you are viewing.
 Clicking on the 'Customer Messages' tab will allow you to manage your external messages.

-Here you will also see a log of all the messages that have been sent between your sales team and the customer.
-You will now see the customer name displayed on all incoming messages and will be able to see when your customer has/has not viewed your outgoing message(s).
+In the Customer Messages tab you will also see a log of all the messages that have been sent between your sales team and the customer.
+You will see the customer name displayed on all incoming messages and will be able to see when your customer has/has not viewed your outgoing message(s).

 Clicking on the 'Internal Notes' tab will allow you to manage notes, internal communications, and tasks related to this specific service request.